-There are many easy solutions that protect the Little Sisters’ religious freedom and the right of the government to offer these services to women who want them.
-Rather than trying to force religious plans to offer these services, the government could simply ask insurers to offer independent coverage to any women who want it or the government to provide these services through the ACA healthcare exchange to any employees who want them but can’t get them through employer plans.
+The new federal rule provides an easy solution that protects the Little Sisters’ and other religious non-profits’ religious freedom and allows the government to offer these services to women who want them.
+Rather than trying to force religious plans to offer services, the federal government could simply ask insurers to offer independent coverage to any women who want it, or the government could provide coverage through the ACA healthcare exchange to any employees who want the services but can’t get them through employer plans.
 Giving all women access to contraception through one of the many alternatives would be a simpler and fairer way for the government to provide these services to women in protected religious plans, not to mention the tens of millions of Americans in other government and corporate plans the government has already exempted from the mandate.